DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 Gutman, Yifat. *Memory Activism: Reimagining the Past for the Future in Israel-Palestine*, Nashville, TN: Vanderbilt University Press, 2017.

-Gutman, Yifat and Wüstenberg, Jenny (eds). *The* Routledge *Handbook of Memory Activism,* London-New York: Routledge, 2023.
+Gutman, Yifat and Wüstenberg, Jenny (eds). *The Routledge Handbook of Memory Activism*, London-New York: Routledge, 2023.

 Hall, Stuart.
-‘Constituting an Archive’. *Third Text*, 54 (2001): 89–92.
+‘Constituting an Archive’, *Third Text 54* (2001): 89–92.

-Koselleck, Reinhart. *Futures Past.
-On the Semantics of Historical Times*, New York: Columbia University Press, 2004.
+Koselleck, Reinhart. *Futures Past: On the Semantics of Historical Times*, New York: Columbia University Press, 2004.

 Liebermann, Yvonne.
 ‘Born Digital: The Black Lives Matter Movement and